karlgroves/overlayfactsheet/README.md

 Below that is an ordered list (`<ol>`);

 Add your name as a `<li>` in that list, in the following format:  Name, Title, Organization.
-For example: `Joe Schmoe, CEO, Acme Corp.`
+For example: `Joe Schmoe, CEO, Acme Corp.`  If you'd rather not put your title and organization down, that's fine.
+Feel free to do something like `Joe Schmoe, self`

 Please do not add links in the endorsement section.
 This isn't an exercise in SEO for anyone, it is a statement of unity.